hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

 - Update weights, convert them into lower-precision, and continue the next round of training.

-To train model in tensorflow with the mixed precision, we just modify:
+To train the model in TensorFlow with mixed precision, we just modify:

 - We first define the global policy: